Bull Montana: Personal life

-Once he became wealthy enough, never having forgotten his origins, in 1922 he returned to Italy, finding his mother and staying for about a month.
-Despite his physical appearance and background as a wrestler, Bull Montana was always considered a gentleman for the kind and polite ways that distinguished him in his life.
+Once he became wealthy enough, he returned to Italy in 1922, finding his mother and staying for about a month.
+Despite his physical appearance and background as a wrestler, Bull Montana was known for being polite.

 In 1924, he met the dancer Jackie LaVerne, originally from Georgia, with whom he lived until 1928 when Montagna reported her and had her arrested for hitting him on the head with a slipper.
 The woman was sentenced to 60 days in prison but she only served two as Montagna himself paid her $100 bail and asked the judge to overturn the guilty verdict and the prison sentence.
 The judge commuted the two-year probation sentence and Montana permanently split from LaVerne.

 In 1929, he met Mary Mathews Poulson, a young widow of 23, whom he married on September 21 of that year; the marriage ended in a divorce on August 21, 1931.

 Bull Montana died on January 24, 1950, at the age of 62, in Los Angeles.
 He was buried in Calvary Cemetery.